espocrm/documentation/administration/entity-manager.md

 An auto-incrementing number of string type with a possible prefix and a specific length.

-### Multi-enum
+### Multi-Enum

 A list of values, with the ability to select multiple values, similar to Array but nicer.
-Users can add their own values if options are not specified.
+Users can add their own values if options are not specified or 'Allow Custom Options' is checked.

 ### Text